 Client database.
 Excel is good for using as a database, maybe not as good as Access, but more useful if you need to use that data in another way.
 Having a client database is very handy, and having one in Excel means that not only will you have hyper-links to the websites and email addresses, but you can use that data elsewhere.
 This means that if you select the client name in another document, you could have all their details pop up automatically.
 How useful is that?!

 18. Materials list

 Material lists.
 I have spent a good few years as a project manager in the cabinet industry, that meant working out so many cutting lists of boards required.
 I eventually created templates for each cabinet type in Excel.
 This meant that inserting the cabinet (overall) sizes, my templates would give me a complete cutting list for that cabinet!
 No human errors or silly mistakes.
 If you require a material list, and there is some kind of maths formula to work out what you require, Excel can do an amazing job with this!
 It saved me loads of time and effort, and therefore money.
 Whatever industry you are in, keeping track of what materials you require for a project, is vital.
 We have created a spreadsheet to keep track of materials, if you are making gift baskets or hampers, which can be found in our ‘Standard Products‘ section.

 19. Vehicle statistics

 Vehicle statistics.
 Do you have company vehicles?
 Keeping track of mileage, fuel costs and usage and when tyres, road tax and insurance is due, can be a nightmare.
 A carefully created Excel spreadsheet can keep track of all of those needs.
 Whether it is a single vehicle or a fleet, Excel can keep you on top of what is going on with your vehicles!
-In fact, we have already created a vehicle logbook (for individual use), which is available to download for free (below).
+In fact, we have already created a vehicle logbook (for individual use), which is available to download for free in our download section.